 Data / Parameter: 5.
-EL {LFG, y} Data unit: MWh Description: Net amount of electricity generated using LFG Source of data to be Electricity meter used: Value of data applied Variable (see itemB.6.3.) for the purpose of calculating expected emission reductions in section B.5 Description of Continuous readings from the electricity-meter installed.
+EL {LFG, v} Data unit: MWh Description: Net amount of electricity generated using LFG Source of data to be Electricity meter used: Value of data applied Variable (see itemB.6.3.) for the purpose of calculating expected emission reductions in section B.5 Description of Continuous readings from the electricity-meter installed.
 The equipment measurement methods is connected to a supervisory computer system, which registers and procedures to be continuously the electricity exported. applied: The net electricity generated will be registered every hour.
 QA/QC procedures to Electricity meter will be subject to regular (in accordance with stipulation be applied: of the meter supplier) maintenance and testing to ensure accuracy.
 Any comment: - In cases when the power house is not operating, this variable will correspond to the electricity consumption from the grid.
 The same QA/QC procedures will be applied; - All registrations will be kept for 2 years after the end of the crediting period;

 Data / Parameter: 6.
 Operation hours of the energy plant

 Data unit: Hours

 Description: Operation of the energy plant

 Source of data to be Hour-meter

 used:

+Value of data applied 100%

+for the purpose of

+calculating expected

+emission reductions in

+section B.5

-Value of data applied for the purpose of calculating expected emission reductions in section B.5 100% Description of measurement methods and procedures to be applied: Continuous readings from the hour-meters installed for each engine.
-The equipment is connected to a supervisory computer system, which registers continuously the operation time of the engines.
+Description of Continuous readings from the hour-meters installed for each engine.
+The

+measurement methods equipment is connected to a supervisory computer system, which

+and procedures to be registers continuously the operation time of the engines.

+applied:

 Each engine will have one hour-meter connected.

+QA/QC procedures to No QA/QC procedures are necessary.

+be applied:

-QA/QC procedures to No QA/QC procedures are necessary. be applied: Any comment: - All registrations will be kept for 2 years after the end of the crediting period;
+Any comment: - All registrations will be kept for 2 years after the end of the crediting

+period;

 Data / Parameter: PE {Flare, y}

 Data unit: tCO 2 e

 Description: Project emissions from flaring of the residual gas stream in year y

 Source of data to be Calculated as per the Tool to determine project emissions from flaring

 used: gases containing methane

 Value of data applied 99% of Flare Efficiency, according with the manufacturers

 for the purpose of recommendation.
+The values calculated were presented in table from item

-calculating expected
+calculating expected B.6.4.

 emission reductions in

 section B.5

 Description of As per the Tool to determine project emissions from flaring gases

 measurement methods containing methane

 and procedures to be

 applied:

 QA/QC procedures to As per the Tool to determine project emissions from flaring gases

 be applied: containing methane

 Any comment: Please, see the monitoring below - no number was indexed to this

 variable as all parameters to monitor the flare efficiency are presented

 below.